Sonicbasedrop/run-actually/README.md

 * [Favicon](https://favicon.io/)
     * Favicon.io was used to make the site favicon
 * [Techsini](http://techsini.com/multi-mockup/index.php)
     * Multi Device Website Mockup Generator was used to create the Mock up image in this README

+## Testing

+### Test Strategy
+#### **Summary**
+Testing is required on all features and user stories documented in this README.
+All clickable links must redirect to the correct pages.
+All forms linked to MongoDB must be tested to ensure they insert all given fields into the correct collections.

+#### **Access Requirements**
+Tester must have access to MongoDB in order to manually verify the insertion of records to users and events collections.

+#### **Assumptions and Dependencies**
+Testing is dependent on the website being deployed live on Heroku.

+### Test Results

+Full test results can be found [here](https://github.com/Sonicbasedrop/run-actually/blob/main/TESTING.md)